intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ![](images/expected_results_2.jpg)

-Here is the mapping for the labels of the classification:
+Here is the mapping for the labels of the classification in the console:

 1 - plane
 2 - bicycle